10 Best ITDR Tools: Complete Identity Threat Detection and Response Guide

 Overview: Privileged access management meets identity threat detection

 CyberArk combined their PAM expertise with identity analytics.
-The platform monitors privileged accounts and detects credential theft targeting high-value identities with strong identity security controls.
+It monitors privileged accounts and detects credential theft targeting high-value identities.

 Key Strengths:

 Considerations: Enterprise-focused with complex deployment.
-Most effective alongside existing CyberArk PAM.
+Works best if you already run CyberArk PAM.

 Best For: Organizations prioritizing privileged access security